 Bachelor's Degree in Accounting

-Those seeking a 4-year degree in accounting can select a Bachelor of Business in Accounting (BBA) or a Bachelor of Science in Accounting.
+Those seeking a bachelor's degree in accounting can select a Bachelor of Business in Accounting (BBA) or a Bachelor of Science in Accounting.
 While preparing students to sit for the Certified Public Accountant designation, these programs focus heavily on economics, finance, management and business law.
 Students complete these programs with supervised internships prior to graduation.
-Applicants must be high school graduates or have a GED certificate prior to enrollment.

 While nonprofit accounting is far too narrow a subspecialty in the industry to warrant a major or minor concentration, aspiring nonprofit accountants need a solid education in all aspects of accounting.
 Undergraduate accounting majors can expect to take classes such as: